Real-time monitoring of acrylate synthesis with a static-optics FTIR process analyser

 These detection limits and results show that the spectrometer is very capable of measuring chemicals of interest for acrylate synthesis.

 The measurement of formaldehyde and MeP in product streams allows fine tuning of the synthesis itself using feedback algorithms.
-Furthermore, the spectrometer’s ability to detect water in the streams enables control of drying columns for the recycling of unreacted reagents to minimise residual water in the MeP and formaldehyde streams, increasing both reaction efficiency and yield still further.
+Furthermore, the spectrometer’s ability to detect water in the streams enables control of drying columns for the recycling of unreacted reagents to minimize residual water in the MeP and formaldehyde streams, increasing both reaction efficiency and yield still further.

 Conclusions